 Age is a major factor that determines the premium, the older you are the premium cost will be higher because you are more prone to illnesses.
 Previous medical history is another major factor that determines the premium.
 If no prior medical history exists, the premium will automatically be lower.
 Claim free years can also be a factor in determining the cost of the premium as it might benefit you with a certain percentage of the discount.
 This will automatically help you reduce your premium.

 You must read the prospectus/policy and understand what is not covered under it.

-It is a medical condition/disease that existed before you obtained health insurance policy, and it is significant, because the insurance companies do not cover such pre-existing conditions, within 12/36/48 months as per different product of prior to the 1st policy.
-It means, pre-existing conditions can be considered for payment after completion of waiting period of continuous insurance cover.
+It is a medical condition/disease that existed before you obtained health insurance policy, and it is significant because the insurance companies do not cover such pre-existing conditions, within 12/36/48 months as per different product before the 1st policy.
+It means pre-existing conditions can be considered for payment after completion of a waiting period of continuous insurance cover.

 Some health insurance policies pay for specified expenses towards general health check up once in a few years.

 Family Floater is one single policy that takes care of the hospitalization expenses of your entire family.
-The policy has one single sum insured, which can be utilised by any/all insured persons in any proportion or amount subject to maximum of overall limit of the policy sum insured.
+The policy has one single sum insured, which can be utilized by any/all insured persons in any proportion or amount subject to the maximum overall limit of the policy sum insured.

 If you are ever diagnosed with a critical illness, it can affect you physically, emotionally, and financially. the optional benefit of covering Critical Illnesses such as cancer, heart attack, and kidney failure for a maximum of 30 years without any change in premium.
 But here’s the best part – It gives full claim payout on the first diagnosis of any of the covered 34 Critical Illnesses.
 No Hospital Bills are required.
 This amount can also safeguard your family against the loss of income arising out of the illness.